 4. Shopping

-Columbia offers a mix of mainstream and unique shopping experiences.
+Columbia MO offers a mix of mainstream and unique shopping experiences.
 The District and Downtown Columbia feature boutiques, cafés, and local markets, while Columbia Mall and The Crossing provide larger retail options.
 Students often enjoy visiting these areas for both shopping and social gatherings.